Home » Easy » Small Sofa Side Table | Custom Build

 Oh my gosh!
 I’m so happy to see it at this stage!
 I was so tired of having all the remotes lined up on the arm of the sofa.

-I patched the holes with some drywall mud and used some clear shellac to seal the wood knots so I could prepare to paint.
-Meanwhile the weather turned cold and I took the table in and used it for days like this.
+I patched the holes with drywall mud and used clear shellac to seal the wood knots so I could prepare to paint.
+Meanwhile, the weather turned cold, so I took the table in and used it for days like this.

 I painted two light coats of the chalky primer.

-Again, I took my new table into the house and used it “as is” until I could have a chance to finish it.
+Again, I took my new table into the house and used it “as is” until I could finish it.

-We had another batch of warm weather in early March and I was able to get the table top stained.
-I used Minwax Classic Black Polyshades.
+We had another batch of warm weather, and I was able to stain the tabletop using Minwax Classic Black Polyshades.

-While test driving the table for a couple of weeks, I felt like it needed a little something—some embellishment of some sort.
+While test-driving the table for a couple of weeks, I felt like it needed a little something—some embellishment of some sort.
 I dug in my stash and found these black wooden appliques from D. Lawless Hardware.
-Again, I use my Kreg Multi-tool to help me get the appliques centered.
+Again, I use my Kreg Multi-tool to help me center the appliques.

-Because I’m not positive I want to leave the wooden appliques in place I used some double stick tape for a more temporary hold.
+Because I’m not positive I want to leave the wooden appliques in place, I used double-stick tape for a more temporary hold.
 If I decide to keep them, I’ll just put a couple of brad nails in them the way they are.

 What do you think?